cyberark/cyberark-conjur-cli/README.md

 API request (such as its ip address, user, account, token expiration date etc.).

 ## Contributing

-Instructions for how to deploy a deployment environment and run our tests can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
+Instructions for how to deploy a deployment environment and run project tests can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License